OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 #### Using Chocolatey

 [Chocolatey](https://chocolatey.org) is a third-party package management tool designed to work with Windows.
-If you are coming from Linux, it is similar to apt or yum.

 This script will install Chocolatey and then install Octopus Deploy.
 The example uses the `--version` argument to set a specific version.
 Excluding that will cause the latest version to be installed.
 The `-y` argument allows the install to proceed without user input.
 For more information, please check out [Chocolatey's documentation.](https://chocolatey.org/docs/commandsinstall):